doctrine/couchdb-odm/README.markdown

 ##Problem 1: Query API

 * Views
+    * including ability to define limit, sort direction, include docs
-* CouchDB-Lucene hidden transparently in the Background ** Allows a dynamic query language to be implemented ** Depending on the search backend (query language translator)
+* CouchDB-Lucene hidden transparently in the Background
+    * Allows a dynamic query language to be implemented
+    * Depending on the search backend (query language translator)

 ##Problem 2: Lazy Loading